Technologicat/unpythonic/macro_extras/README.md

  - Function calls are autocurried, and run ``unpythonic.fun.curry`` in a special mode that no-ops on uninspectable functions (triggering a standard function call with the given args immediately) instead of raising ``TypeError`` as usual.

-**CAUTION**: Some builtins are uninspectable or may report their arities incorrectly; in those cases, ``curry`` may fail, occasionally in mysterious ways.
-The function ``unpythonic.arity.arities``, which ``unpythonic.fun.curry`` internally uses, has a workaround for the inspectability problems of all builtins in the top-level namespace (as of Python 3.7), but e.g. methods of builtin types are not handled.
+**CAUTION**: Some built-ins are uninspectable or may report their arities incorrectly; in those cases, ``curry`` may fail, occasionally in mysterious ways.
+The function ``unpythonic.arity.arities``, which ``unpythonic.fun.curry`` internally uses, has a workaround for the inspectability problems of all built-ins in the top-level namespace (as of Python 3.7), but e.g. methods of built-in types are not handled.

-*Changed in v0.13.0.* The special mode for uninspectables used to be enabled for the dynamic extent of the ``with curry`` block; the new lexical behavior is easier to reason about.
+The special mode for uninspectables used to be enabled for the dynamic extent of the ``with curry`` block; the new lexical behavior is easier to reason about.
 Also, manual uses of the ``curry`` decorator (on both ``def`` and ``lambda``) are now detected, and in such cases the macro now skips adding the decorator.

 ### ``lazify``: call-by-need for Python

-*Added in v0.13.0.*

 Also known as *lazy functions*.
 Like [lazy/racket](https://docs.racket-lang.org/lazy/index.html), but for Python.
 Note if you want *lazy sequences* instead, Python already provides those; just use the generator facility (and decorate your gfunc with ``unpythonic.gmemoize`` if needed).